 Dairy-free ANZAC biscuits!
-I created this recipe gluten-free flour, but oats are a grey area in NZ so they aren’t gluten-free with oats (click here to get informed).
+I created this recipe gluten-free flour, but oats are a grey area in NZ so these biscuits aren’t gluten-free when made with oats.
 If you know it’s safe for you to eat oats, go ahead.
-If you can’t or you’re unsure, try using gluten-free cornflakes, rice flakes, or quinoa flakes.
-Still golden, still chewy and delicious, still the best biscuits ever.
+If you can’t or you’re unsure, see my alternatives at the bottom of the recipe.
 I added a little almond butter to make up for the loss of ‘butteryness’ – but it’s okay if you leave it out.
-I like to pause for a whisper of remembrance every time I eat an ANZAC biscuit, thinking of the innocent souls whose lives were either lost or marred forever by a hideous, pointless war; and the loved ones they left behind.
+I like to pause for a whisper of remembrance every time I eat an ANZAC biscuit, thinking of the many dear souls whose lives were either lost or marred forever; and the loved ones they left behind.
 I feel deeply grateful my son will never experience such dark times.
-If you want my regular recipe, it’s in Scrumptious.
+If you want my regular ANZAC biscuit recipe, it’s in Scrumptious.

-1 1/2 cups rolled oats (or use GF flakes, see intro)
+1 1/2 cups rolled oats (or use GF flakes, see below)

 1 cup gluten-free flour mix